khalil-poole/osTicket-post-installation/README.md

 ![image](https://github.com/user-attachments/assets/a0cc30cc-f897-424d-abe6-f5e50d510ef4)

-Repeat the steps for the following Topics:
+Repeat the steps above for the following Topics:

-*Personal Computer Issues
+*Personal Computer Issues / Report a Problem

-*Equipment Request
+*Equipment Request / General Inquiry

-*Password Reset
+*Password Reset / Report a Problem

-*Other
+*Other / General Inquiry

 In the next Tutorial, we'll be tackling a mockup ticket.
 When you're ready, click <a href="https://github.com/khalil-poole/osTicket-Creating-Working-and-Completing/">here</a>.